FOR IMMEDIATE RELEASE

 “We formed this coalition to demonstrate that both patients and health care professionals have real and urgent concerns about how easily insurance companies disrupt the treatment of people in Tennessee,” explained Shaina Smith, director of State Advocacy & Alliance Development for U.S. Pain Foundation, which is leading the coalition.
 “We hope these survey results start a much-needed conversation about how we can protect the provider-patient relationship.”

-An executive summary and infographic detailing additional survey results is available on the GHLF website at https://creakyjoints.org/tennessee-patient-sentiment-toward-non-medical-drug-switching/.
+Click here for an executive summary and infographic detailing additional survey results.
 The Tennessee Patient Stability Coalition plans to continue its outreach efforts to educate patients, providers and lawmakers on the harmful impact of non-medical switching.
 To learn more, visit the group’s Facebook and Twitter pages:

 # # #